Arts & Sciences Research - The University of Tulsa

-UTulsa’s Arts & Sciences faculty have published hundreds of books and thousands of articles in core areas of strength, ranging from Indigenous cultures to Black Wall Street, and classical philosophy to modern literature.
-Our library and museum collections house more than 100,000 rare books and materials, with some of the world’s best resources for studying Indigenous histories and the American West.
-Our faculty also do fieldwork around the world and operate multiple campus labs exploring topics from zooarchaeology to psychology.
+UTulsa’s Arts & Sciences faculty have published hundreds of books and thousands of articles in core areas of strength, ranging from Indigenous cultures to Black Wall Street, to classical philosophy and modern literature.
+Our library and museum collections, including the Helmerich Center for American Research, house over 100,000 rare books and materials, with some of the world’s best resources for studying indigenous histories and the multiracial, multicultural American West.
+Our faculty also do fieldwork around the world and operate multiple campus labs, from zooarchaeology to psychology.
+Learn more about our faculty and their research.

 UTulsa students have unique opportunities to work with faculty on research at both the undergrad and graduate level.
 Whether as an intern, research assistant, or as part of the Tulsa Undergraduate Research Challenge (TURC), students have the capacity to get involved in research in meaningful ways.